bigdata-ustc/EduCDM/CONTRIBUTE.md

     * If you need more context on a particular issue, please ask and we shall provide.

-Once you implement and test your feature or bug-fix, please submit a Pull Request to [EduCDM](https://github.com/bigdata-ustc/CDM).
+Once you implement and test your feature or bug-fix, please submit a Pull Request to [EduCDM](https://github.com/bigdata-ustc/CDM):

+1. Fork this repository to your branch.
+2. Modify the code.
+Note that we strongly recommend that you comply with our [commit format specifications](CONTRIBUTE.md#About-Commit).
+3. Pass code tests and make the test coverage reach 100%.
+[An example](tests/mcd).
+4. Submit a Pull Request to [EduCDM](https://github.com/bigdata-ustc/CDM).
+Note that we provide a standard template of Pull Request [here](https://github.com/bigdata-ustc/EduCDM/pull/7).
+Please fill in the information carefully.

 The followings are some helpful guidelines for different types contribution: